diegozanon/zanon.io/raw/2016-11-05-serverless-notifications-on-aws.md

 Title: Serverless Notifications on AWS
-Summary: A tutorial to implement the Pub/Sub pattern using AWS IoT
+Summary: A tutorial to implement the Pub/Sub pattern using AWS IoT.
-Tags: Serverless, Node, AWS
+Tags: Serverless, AWS, Node
 Date: NOV 05, 2016
 URL: serverless-notifications-on-aws